darriussingleton/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTicket is an open source support ticketing system.
+It integrates inquiries created via email and web-based forms into a easy-to-use  web interface.
+It can be installed on most operating systems fairly easily and it is completely free.
+It includes feature like custom fields, forms, and list.
+You can create custom queues based on criteria specified by admin/creator/owner.
+It includes ticket filtering features and even has a custom knowledge base you can create and utilize. <br/>

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Remote Desktop Connection
 - Internet Information Services (IIS)

 <h2>Operating Systems Used </h2>

-- Windows 10</b> (21H2)
+- Windows 10 (21H2)

 <h2>List of Prerequisites</h2>